 The initial organization model of SNMP management is a simple two-tier model.
 It consists of a network agent process, which resides in the managed object, and a network manager process, which resides in the NMS and manages the managed object.
-This is shown in Figure 4.5(a).
 Both the manager and the agent are software modules.
 The agent responds to any management system that communicates with it using SNMP.
-Thus, multiple managers can interact with one agent as shown in Figure 4.5(b)
+Thus, multiple managers can interact with one agent .

-Figure 4.5.
 Two-Tier Organization Model